dovahcrow/factor-expr/README.md

 | 0     | 0.23                    |
 | ...   | ...                     |

-Checkout the docstring of `replay` for more information!
+Check out the docstring of `replay` for more information!

 ## Installation